Could be caused by:

 Power supply:

-Longer cables will normally also result in a higher voltage drops.
-Especially for 5V encoders this can be an issue.
-Make sure that the voltage are within the specified range by measuring the voltage level close to the encoder.
+Longer cables will normally also result in higher voltage drop.
+Especially for 5V encoders, this can be an issue.
+Make sure the voltage is within the specified range by measuring the voltage level close to the encoder.

-If the voltage is to low (mainly for 5V encoders):
+If the voltage is too low (mainly for 5V encoders):

 Serial communication: